How to Break a Weight Loss Plateau

 4. Log drinks including alcohol and coffee additions

-5. Be honest about portions at restaurants (assume 50% larger than you think)
+5. Be honest about restaurant portions (assume 50% larger than you think)

 6. Don't skip weekend logging

-Many people find they're 300-500 calories over what they've been logging.
+Most people find they're 300-500 calories over what they thought.
 That's enough to stall weight loss completely.

 This step solves 70% of plateaus.
 Most stalls are tracking accuracy issues, not metabolic adaptation.